xbeat/Machine-Learning/README.md

 TensorFlow is a powerful open-source library for machine learning and deep learning.
 This slideshow will guide you through the process of creating basic neural networks using TensorFlow and Python, providing practical examples and code snippets along the way.

+## Predictive Maintenance and Condition-Based Monitoring Using Machine Learning

+Introduction to Predictive Maintenance and CBM

+Predictive Maintenance and Condition-Based Monitoring (CBM) are advanced approaches to equipment maintenance that leverage data analytics and machine learning techniques to optimize maintenance schedules and reduce downtime.
+These methods aim to predict when equipment is likely to fail and perform maintenance only when necessary, rather than on a fixed schedule.

 ## Measures of Dispersion in Python

 Introduction to Measures of Dispersion